TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 #
 kubectl apply -f eventdata-django-configmap.yml

-# (c) Start / Stop the pod + svc
+# (c) Restart the pod + svc
 #

+# If the site is running, stop the pod + svc -- this takes about a minute.
+#
+kubectl delete -f eventdata-pod-with-svc.yml  # stop the current pod/svc
+kubectl get pods   # when the service stops, you will no longer see "ravens-eventdata-web" in the list

 # Start the pod + svc
 #
 kubectl apply -f eventdata-pod-with-svc.yml  # start the current pod/svc

-# Stop the pod + svc -- this takes about a minute.
-#
-kubectl delete -f eventdata-pod-with-svc.yml  # stop the current pod/svc

-# Stop the pod + svc immediately
+# Alternative Stop: stops the pod + svc immediately
 #
 kubectl delete -f eventdata-pod-with-svc.yml --grace-period=0 --force